happz/ducky-legacy/docs/tools.rst

 objdump
 -------

-Prints information about binary file.
+Prints information about object and binary files.

 profile